Russell Johnson (acoustician)

 Frederick Russell Johnson (September 14, 1923 – August 7, 2007) was an architect and acoustical expert.
-Johnson was the founder of Artec Consultants Incorporated in 1970.
+He was the founder of Artec Consultants Incorporated in 1970.
 Nicknamed the "guardian of the ear" by Jean Nouvel in 1998 and an "acoustic guru" by others, Johnson was best known for works that included technical designs for the Morton H. Meyerson Symphony Center in Dallas, Texas, Jazz at Lincoln Center in New York, New Jersey Performing Arts Center, Centre in the Square in Canada, Pikes Peak Center in Colorado, Chan Centre for the Performing Arts in Canada and the Kravis Center for the Performing Arts in Florida.

-During his lifetime Johnson advanced the field of acoustic design and theater planning by developing adjustable sonic reflectors hanging from the ceiling of his halls to adjust sound depending upon the performer.
+Johnson advanced the field of acoustic design and theater planning by developing adjustable sonic reflectors hanging from the ceiling of his halls to adjust sound depending upon the performer.
 The reflectors combined with a traditional shoebox shape design are considered trademarks of his firm.
-Since 1970 Artec has collaborated in the designs for some of the most renowned concert halls, opera houses, theatres, and other performance spaces of the 20th century and have created technical designs for over 21,000 projects worldwide including the Kimmel Center for the Performing Arts, Sala São Paulo in Brazil, Culture and Congress Center in Switzerland, the Morton H. Meyerson Symphony Center and Birmingham Symphony Hall in England.
+Since 1970 Artec has collaborated on the designs for some of the most renowned concert halls, opera houses, theatres, and other performance spaces of the 20th century and have created technical designs for over 21,000 projects worldwide including the Kimmel Center for the Performing Arts, Sala São Paulo in Brazil, Culture and Congress Center in Switzerland, the Morton H. Meyerson Symphony Center and Birmingham Symphony Hall in England.

-In 2004, Time Magazine referred to Johnson as a "legendary" acoustician and his design of the acclaimed Esplanade complex—Theatres on the Bay (concert hall plus opera theatre) in Singapore as "one of the best anywhere".
+In 2004, Time magazine referred to Johnson as a "legendary" acoustician and his design of the acclaimed Esplanade – Theatres on the Bay (concert hall plus opera theatre) in Singapore as "one of the best anywhere".
 Johnson was published for decades in the New York Times for his many concert hall designs.
-He was also praised in many publications that included the Wall Street Journal, The Independent, Wired Magazine, Variety, and the Los Angeles Times.
+He was praised by publications including the Wall Street Journal, The Independent, Wired, Variety, and the Los Angeles Times.